Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ .Scaling/Legacy Tools (Supervisor, Pyenv, Pipenv, Poetry, PM2 ecosystem)/Process Manager - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 ```

-You can confirm that the pipenv is associated with the pyenv's pip's site-packages by running this command and checking the path:
+You can confirm that the pipenv is successfully installed and associated with the pyenv's pip's site-packages by running this command and checking the path:
 ```
 pip show pipenv
 ```

-Eg. This passes:
+Eg. This passes because the pipenv has a pyenv-like path:
 `Location: /root/.pyenv/versions/3.12.4/envs/app-vlai/lib/python3.12/site-packages`

 1. Run this command to create a virtual environment using Pipenv and Pyenv working together: